adamhjk/foundry-tennisfel/README.md

 1. Enable the module in your world
 2. Open the Compendium sidebar
-3. Browse the four Tennisfel compendium packs
+3. Browse the two Tennisfel compendium packs:
+   - **Tennisfel Journal** - Characters, items, lore, locations, and documentation
+   - **Tennisfel Scenes** - Maps and environments
 4. Drag and drop content into your world as needed

 ## Development